-Prosecutors at trial detailed a scheme whereby Melgen would charge Medicare for unneeded diagnostics tests and bill vast sums for treatments based on false diagnoses.
-The doctor’s office purportedly billed Medicare for bilateral exams on patients who only had one eye.
+Prosecutors at trial detailed a scheme whereby Melgen would charge Medicare for unneeded diagnostic tests and bill vast sums for treatments based on false diagnoses.
+The doctor's office purportedly billed Medicare for bilateral exams on patients who only had one eye.

 At appellate arguments Friday in Miami, Melgen’s attorney Kirk Ogrosky took aim at the alleged failure by the government to use a statistician at trial when comparing Melgen's billing pattern to that of his peers.

 Though U.S. District Judge Kenneth Marra had initially refused to admit the billing comparisons at trial, citing a federal rule governing expert testimony, he later decided to accept the billing comparisons as content-based evidence.

 Ogrosky attempted to frame the trial judge's decision as self-contradictory and reflective of inconsistency in the handling of evidentiary matters at trial.

 "These were not summary exhibits. ...
 They were testimonial in nature," Ogrosky told the panel Friday.

 Assistant U.S. Attorney John Shipley retorted that Judge Marra's actions were being taken out of context.
 Shipley said the judge handled the trial "with incredible care under a pretty intense spotlight."

 The prosecutor noted that, during the mid-2017 trial, the defense had "full opportunity to confront" the pertinent witness about the way she handled billing data.